 07 of 09

-A stuffed acorn squash with barley is a beautiful dish to present on a holiday table.
+A vegetarian barley stuffed squash is a beautiful dish to present on a holiday table.
 Healthy, hearty, and filling, our recipe uses barley and vegetables to make a creamy stuffing that can be topped with cheese and then baked to perfection in the oven.
 Use bread crumbs with vegan butter to make a topping if you need to skip the dairy but would like some crunch.

 The dish is prepped and cooked in 1 hour and 15 minutes.
 Serve with a green salad and crusty bread.